ora0600/confluent-on-raspberrypi/cp-ansible-installation/Readme.md

 # with Debug information run the next command, if you need this for error tracking
 #ansible-playbook -vvv -i hosts.yml confluent.platform.all > failure.txt
 ```
-The outcome shold look like this
+The outcome should look like this
 ```bash
 PLAY RECAP *********************************************************************
 cpcluster1                 : ok=84   changed=5    unreachable=0    failed=0    skipped=80   rescued=0    ignored=0